Annual Research Day goes virtual on Feb. 18, features keynote address by Dr. Arlyne Simon3 min readReading Time: 3 minutes

 Simon’s many interests and accomplishments range from inventing a blood test in 2012 that detects when cancer patients reject a bone marrow transplant to advocating for STEM education (science, technology, engineering and math) for girls and young women.
 In the latter role, she is one of 125 fellows in the IF/THEN Collection, a digital library of photos, videos and other assets highlighting women who work in STEM fields, an initiative supported by the American Association for the Advancement of Science.
 Simon is also the founder and CEO of Timouns, a multicultural children’s products company that seeks to inspire future inventors; she writes an “Abby Invents” picture book series designed to inspire the next generation of female scientists and engineers.
 In 2017, Simon was featured as a female innovator in the 2017 Women’s History Month Exhibit at the United States Patent and Trademark Office.

 Simon’s keynote address, “Powering through Uncertainty,” will be available to the public starting at 1 p.m. on Feb.
-18. Information on how to access the online keynote will be posted on the Research Day website closer to the event.
+18. To register for the online keynote, click on the “Keynote Registration” link on the Research Day website here.

 On the morning of Research Day, all of the posters submitted by Research Day participants will be accessible online only by students, faculty and staff at the School of Dentistry.
 Finalists will have been identified in advance of Research Day.
 In the afternoon, after the keynote speech, finalists will present their work to judges in an online presentation available only by invitation.
 The finalists’ online presentations to the judges will be a “411 Short Talk Model” – 4 minutes to present their research using 1 presentation (up to 4 slides) and responding to 1 question.
 After the presentations and judging are complete, winners of the research awards will be announced through email and on the Research Day’s website on Monday, Feb.
 22.